Florida school superintendent charged with perjury

 Jail records do not show if Runcie, 59, has an attorney.
 The school district did not immediately respond to an email seeking comment.

-Runcie came into the national spotlight after the shooting after some parents criticized him for programs they felt had been lenient toward the shooter.
+Runcie came into the national spotlight after the shooting when some parents criticized him for programs they felt had been lenient toward the shooter.

+Runcie, by a 6-3 vote, survived a 2019 motion by the school board that sought to have him removed.
+The attempt was led by Lori Alhadef, who was elected to the board after her 14-year-old daughter, Alyssa, was killed in the shooting.

+Broward County is the nation’s sixth-largest school district with more than 270,000 students.

 Sign up for Daily Newsletters